 MOBLE is a website builder for designers and a CMS (Content Management System) for businesses, in one neat user interface.
-Often CMSs will either focus on supplying features to the designer and be too complicated for the content team or be easy to use and far too restrictive for rapid design.
+Often CMSs will either focus on supplying features to the designer and are too complicated for the busienss content team, or thay can be easy to use yet far too restrictive.

 MOBLE set out to solve this problem with two modes in one neat Visual Editor.

 In the Top Bar of the Visual Editor, you will notice Design Mode and Business Mode.